 You can check if your practitioner is registered or find a foot health practitioner in your area

 You are advised to check that your Foot Health Practitioner is registered

-Details of any disciplinary issues both pending and current are shown on this register to help you make an informed choice when selecting a practitioner.
+Details of disciplinary issues pending and current are shown on this register to help you make an informed choice.

 The Registrar ensures that matters of discipline or alleged malpractice are properly notified, and that the outcome of any subsequent investigation is displayed.
-The Registrar also ensures that any training order, suspension, or other sanction is observed and runs its intended course, and if striking-off becomes necessary, it is notified to other regulators and safeguarding agencies, as appropriate in each case.
+The Registrar also ensures that any training order, suspension, or other sanction runs its intended course, and if striking-off becomes necessary it is notified to other regulators and safeguarding agencies.

 - read more

 FOOT HEALTH PRACTICE

 The major part of uncomplicated foot and leg care is within the capability and remit of the Foot Health Practitioner.
 Immediate access by self-referral and early availability of their services make the Foot Health Practitioner working in the private sector an important resource for the general public.